 I read, write, think, and live dance in Queens.
-I’ll be entering NYU’s Gallatin School of Individualized Study Masters of Arts program in fall 2017, studying dance and literature.
+I’m currently studying at NYU’s Gallatin School of Individualized Study Masters of Arts program, researching the connectivity between dance, creative writing, and literature.
+I’m also the Grad Research Collections Assistant at the Grey Fine Arts Library of the College of Arts and Science at NYU.
 Before NY, I was born and raised in Houston, TX and earned a BFA in dance studies with a writing minor at Texas State University in May 2015.
 I worked as Houston Ballet’s PR/Marketing Archival Intern for 2 years, helping create a foundation for the company’s archives, among many other research tasks.

 In May 2016, I presented independent research about women in literature and contemporary ballet at the Society of Dance History Scholars’ 2016 Special Topic “Contemporary Ballet: Exchanges, Connections, and Directions” held at The Center for Ballet and the Arts (NYU) and Barnard College Department of Dance (Columbia University).
 I also took part in the “Engagement Symposium of Philosophy and Dance” at my alma mater in spring 2016.
 My proposal on dance, technology, and video games was accepted for the CORD+SDHS 2017 conference, but I had to decline due to financial stress and grad school commitments.